NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter2.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:fd5f3c1098
 ## Linear Regression

 The `lm()` function in R is an implementation of the Linear Regression algorithm.
-Linear regression allows us to study relationships between quantitative variables.
+Linear regression is a method for modeling the relationship between two variables.

 You will create a linear model called `reg_model` by plugging in the training set into the `lm()` function.